giacomo-folli/giacomo-folli/README.md

 - 📷 I like to contribute to Unsplash catalog of open source photos.
 You can find my work [here](https://unsplash.com/it/@giacomofolli)

-- 🌱 I’m currently learning Go and networking <br>
+- 🌱 I’m currently learning Go and computer networks <br>

 - 👨‍💻 Some of my projects are available at my personal website [paco.app](https://paco-folli.vercel.app/) <br>